12 Most Prominent and Popular Festivals Of Nepal

 Buddha Jayanti is celebrated to mark the triple celebration of Lord Buddha, his birthday, the day of his enlightenment, and Nirvana.

-It falls on the full moon night of May, mostly and occasionally in June.
-The Buddhist communities make a pilgrimage to Buddha’s birthplace, Lumbini and Swayambhunath and Boudhanath Stupas in Kathmandu valley.
+It falls on the whole moon night of May, mostly and occasionally in June.
+The Buddhist communities pilgrimage to Buddha’s birthplace, Lumbini and Swayambhunath and Boudhanath Stupas in Kathmandu valley.

 Gai Jatra 19th August 2019